British Columbia travel guide

 Public spaces and services

-Federal, provincial and local authorities may introduce further restrictions at short notice, including the requirement to wear a face mask or face covering in public or enclosed spaces, closing provincial borders, internal travel restrictions, a provisional ban on temporary foreign workers, or mandatory self-isolation for people arriving from other provinces.
+Provincial, territorial and municipal authorities may introduce restrictions or measures at short notice, including the requirement to wear a face mask in enclosed spaces or on public transport, internal travel restrictions or COVID-19 testing.
 You should comply with the rules and advice of local authorities in relation to coronavirus.
-Check guidance for each province.
+Check guidance for each province and territory.

 Healthcare in Canada